shaziat/WeatherApiTest/README.md

 ## Introduction

-Java project for API Testing, using cucumber-maven framework.
+Java project for API Testing, using cucumber-maven framework using restAssured.
 This framework contains the tests to verify that the open MetaWeather API is reliable.

 ## Installation